bibanon/chan.arc/chan-arc-spec.rst

 Abstract
 --------
 This document specifies the ``chan.arc`` file extension.
-This format is designed to provide a simple, standard way to represent and transport archives of imageboard threads.
+This format is designed to provide a simple, standard way to transport archives of imageboard threads.
+For instance, threads that have been archived using Fuuka-like software.

-This format has been created primarily for 4chan threads, but aims to cleanly store threads from other decently compatible image boards (as well as from other imageboard archives themselves).
+This is not a replacement for the WARC (Web ARChive) file format, and WARC is the recommended format for archiving web content such as image board threads.

 Status of This Document
 -----------------------